jeromatron/graph-resources/movie-lens/README.md

 Movie Lens
 ==========

-The movie lens data set will give you ratings that you can import into a graph using the included groovy script.
-The script will need be run through the gremlin shell to import and then serialize to kryo format.
+The movie lens data set gives you movies, reviewers, and their ratings which you can import into a graph using the included groovy script.
+The script can be run through the gremlin shell to import the data.

 Data set
 --------